ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

 There is one downside to these early sections.
 A large number of new tools are introduced.
 This may be confusing for brand new Rails developers.
 I've run into this problem before when I teach Rails.
-I use the same technique: Teach Rails using TDD with Cucumber and Rspec.
+I use the same technique: Teach Rails using TDD with Cucumber and RSpec.
 I've noticed that new developers think all these tools **are Rails.** This is not the case.
 The case is also complicated by the fact that Cucumber uses Capybara to drive a browser.
 The line between all the different